neondatabase/website/content/docs/serverless/serverless-driver.md

 ---
 title: Neon serverless driver
 enableTableOfContents: true
-subtitle: Learn how to Connect to Neon from Serverless and Edge environments over HTTP or Websockets
+subtitle: Learn how to connect to Neon from serverless and edge environments over HTTP or WebSockets
 ---

 The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency PostgreSQL driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.

 The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package you may already be familiar with.

-The driver's low-latency capability is due to message pipelining and other optimizations.
-You can read about those optimizations [here](https://neon.tech/blog/quicker-serverless-postgres).
+The driver's low-latency capability is due to [message pipelining and other optimizations](https://neon.tech/blog/quicker-serverless-postgres).

-## HTTP or Websockets?
+## HTTP or WebSockets?

-The Neon Serverless driver supports querying over HTTP and Websockets.
+The Neon serverless driver supports querying over HTTP and WebSockets.
 Querying over an HTTP [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) request is fast but only supports sending one query at a time.
-If you will use single-shot queries, such as the one shown below, with no sessions or transactions, consider using HTTP for faster responses.
+If you use single-shot queries, such as the one shown below, with no sessions or transactions, consider using HTTP for faster responses.

 ```js
 const [post] = await sql`SELECT * FROM posts WHERE id = ${postId}`;
 ```

-If you are working with sessions and transactions, as in the example below, or require full `node-postgres` compatibility to enable query libraries like [Kysely](https://kysely.dev/) or [Zapatos](https://jawj.github.io/zapatos/), use Websockets.
+If you are working with sessions and transactions, as in the example below, or require full `node-postgres` compatibility to enable query libraries like [Kysely](https://kysely.dev/) or [Zapatos](https://jawj.github.io/zapatos/), use WebSockets.

 ```js
 try {